 Our governance framework for closure is designed to integrate resource planning and development; health, safety, environmental, community and social considerations; stakeholder engagement; risk management; financial planning; and assurance in the operational design throughout our operated assets’ life cycles.

 Our Internal Audit team periodically tests the effectiveness of the closure management plans at our operated assets, with findings provided to the Board’s Risk and Audit Committee.

 We make financial provisions, subject to our internal controls and assurance, which support delivery of closure and post-closure commitments.
-Information about BHP’s financial provisions related to rehabilitation and closure liabilities is available in our Annual Report 2021.
+For information about BHP’s financial provisions related to rehabilitation and closure liabilities refer to our Appendix 4E.

 Approaches to habitat restoration

 The plants and animals native to the lands surrounding our operated assets are crucial to the health of local ecosystems as well as being culturally important to local communities, including Traditional Owners.

 Approaches to closure for offshore infrastructure

 Every one of BHP’s operated assets interacts with the marine environment in some way during its operational lifecycle.

 Closure and water management at Beenup